marcuslavagnole/bqr_informative_sampling/README.md

 - **MCMC_BWQR_PL_count.R** : MCMC routine for the weighted quantile regression based on the pseudo posterior for count data;
 - **MCMC_BWQR_PL_bounded_count.R** : MCMC routine for the weighted quantile regression based on the pseudo posterior for bounded count data.

-3. **A Bayesian approach to multiple-output quantile regression analysis under informative sampling**.
+3. **A Bayesian approach to multiple-output quantile regression analysis under informative sampling**.  _R&R at the Journal of the Royal Statistical Society, Series A (Statistics in Society)_.